Allegheny-Computer-Science-100-S2020/cs100-S2020-inclass-starter/README.md

 - The command `gradle build` executes correctly
 - The command `gradle -q --console plain runExploreDataTypes` executes correctly
+- The command `gradle -q --console plain runPerformStringMutation` executes correctly
 - The command output has exactly 4 lines
+- The CompareInputValues.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment
+- The CompareInputValues.java in src/main/java/inclass has exactly 0 of the `TODO` fragment
+- The ComputeAverage.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment
+- The ComputeAverage.java in src/main/java/inclass has exactly 0 of the `TODO` fragment
 - The ComputeGasMileage.java in src/main/java/inclass has at least 2 multiple-line Java comment(s)
 - The ComputeGasMileage.java in src/main/java/inclass has at least 4 single-line Java comment(s)
 - The ComputeGasMileage.java in src/main/java/inclass has exactly 0 of the `Add Your Name Here` fragment